-Mark Soskin was born July 12, 1953 in Brooklyn, N.Y.
-Soskin has recorded and performed with such diverse musicians as Sonny Rollins, Joe Henderson, Randy Brecker, Billy Cobham, Buster Williams, Eddie Henderson, Stanley Turrentine, Cornell Dupree, Herbie Mann, John Abercrombie, Claudio Roditi, Sheila Jordan, Gato Barbieri, Joe Locke, David “Fathead” Newman, Mark Murphy, Slide Hampton, Pete and Sheila Escovedo, Bobby Watson, Miroslav Vitous, The NY Voices and others.
+Born in 1953 in Brooklyn, N.Y., Mark Soskin has recorded and performed with such diverse musicians as Sonny Rollins, Joe Henderson, Randy Brecker, Billy Cobham, Buster Williams, Eddie Henderson, Stanley Turrentine, Cornell Dupree, Herbie Mann, John Abercrombie, Claudio Roditi, Sheila Jordan, Gato Barbieri, Joe Locke, David “Fathead” Newman, Mark Murphy, Slide Hampton, Pete and Sheila Escovedo, Bobby Watson, Miroslav Vitous, and the NY Voices.

-Soskin attended Colorado State University where he pursued classical studies, but at this time his interests in jazz music were growing.
-In 1973 he enrolled in The Berklee College of Music, studying composition as well as arranging.
-In Boston he began to work professionally until moving to San Francisco, eventually going on to work with some of the west coast's finest players.
+Soskin pursued classical studies at Colorado State University, but his interests in jazz music were growing.
+In 1973 he enrolled in the Berklee College of Music, studying composition as well as arranging.
+He began to work professionally in Boston before moving to San Francisco, where he went on to work with some of the West Coast’s finest players.

-Shortly after arriving in San Francisco, Soskin was introduced to the Latin music legend, Pete Escovedo.
-Along with Pete’s daughter, percussionist Sheila.
-E, they toured and recorded as Azteca, a group in which Soskin’s keyboard, writing, and arranging talents were showcased.
-Eventually, the group, which now included Tom Harrell on trumpet, went on to record two discs for Fantasy Records, produced by drum ace Billy Cobham.
-Soskin was enlisted in Cobham’s band, a stint that lasted for two years and which produced two recordings for Columbia.
+In San Francisco, Soskin was introduced to Latin music legend Pete Escovedo.
+Along with Pete’s daughter, percussionist Sheila E., they toured and recorded as Azteca, a group in which Soskin’s keyboard, writing, and arranging talents were showcased.
+The group, with Tom Harrell on trumpet, recorded two discs for Fantasy Records, produced by drum ace Billy Cobham.
+Soskin was enlisted in Cobham’s band, a stint that lasted two years and produced two recordings for Columbia.
 Between tours for Cobham, Soskin did a tour and live recording for the CBS All Stars with Tom Scott, Alphonso Johnson, Steve Khan, and Billy Cobham.
-At this time Soskin was very active as a session player at Fantasy studios in Berkeley, California and veteran jazz music producer Orrin Keepnews took notice.
+Soskin was also active as a session player at Fantasy studios in Berkeley, California, and veteran jazz music producer Orrin Keepnews took notice.

 He continues to maintain a busy tour schedule as well as giving master classes and workshops.
-Television performance credits include the HBO hit series, "Sex And The City."
-Examples of arranging projects have been writing for Slide Hampton’s “World Of Trombones” and his writing and playing on Steve Smith’s DVD, “Drumset Technique/History of the U.S. Beat".
-Soskin has been featured in solo piano concerts throughout the world such as the Ottawa Jazz Festival.
-He has performed the premier of contemporary classical music composer John Adams' opera, "Ceiling/Sky" at Lincoln Center.
+Television performance credits include “Sex and the City.”
+Among his arranging projects have been writing for Slide Hampton’s “World of Trombones” and writing and playing on Steve Smith’s DVD, “Drumset Technique/History of the U.S. Beat.”
+Soskin has been featured in solo piano concerts throughout the world, such as the Ottawa Jazz Festival.
+He performed the premiere of contemporary classical music composer John Adams’s opera, Ceiling/Sky at Lincoln Center.